 Update Your Device

-Now that the initial setup process on your new Android TV box is finished, the first thing you want to do is make sure it’s updated and running the latest firmware.
+Now that the initial setup process on your new Android TV box is finished, you first want to make sure it’s updated and running the latest firmware.

 Step 21: Open the App Drawer (also known as All Apps)

-An Over The Air Update app can have several different names, depending on the manufacturer.
+An Over The Air Update app can have several names, depending on the manufacturer.

 Step 22: If you find an OTA update app on your device, follow the on-screen prompts to update your device.
 You may have to repeat the process several times if there are multiple updates available.

-Step 23: If you do not find an OTA update app on your device, you may need to do a little digging.
+Step 23: You may need to do some digging if you do not find an OTA update app on your device.

-I created a huge Android TV Box Firmware Guide to help point you in the right direction.
-It’s got links to over 30 different manufacturers so you can find the right firmware for your device.
+I created a massive Android TV Box Firmware Guide to help point you in the right direction.
+It has links to over 30 different manufacturers to find the correct firmware for your device.

 That’s where the Aptoide TV App Store comes in.